The Biggest Aluminum Producers of 2018

-China Power Investment Corporation's (CPI) aluminum assets increased output after falling in 2013.
+China Power Investment Corporation's (CPI) aluminum assets have seen their production rise.

-CPI, China's second largest state-owned aluminum producer - and third-largest in the country - is a comprehensive investment group that holds assets in power generation, coal, aluminum, railways, and ports.
+CPI, China's major state-owned aluminum producer, is a comprehensive investment group that holds assets in power generation, coal, aluminum, railways and ports.

 The company was founded in 2002.
 Its major aluminum assets include the Ningxia Qingtongxia Energy and Aluminum and CPI Aluminum International Trading Co.
 Ltd.